-The Historic Sites Division’s mission is preservation of important historic sites for the enjoyment and education of present and future generations.
-A number of major preservation projects that significantly improve the integrity and appearance of our historic structures have been completed.
-Information on a few of them is featured below.
+The Historic Sites Division’s mission is to preserve important historic sites for the enjoyment and education of present and future generations.
+Major preservation projects that significantly improve the integrity and appearance of historic structures continue at our state historic sites.

 Since its construction on the Rockport beach in 1877, Fulton Mansion has survived a number of significant hurricanes.
 Despite being at Hurricane Harvey’s landfall in August 2017, the mansion persevered again.
 But along with the rest of its home community, Rockport-Fulton, the site experienced great damage.
 Its roof was ripped off by the storm, allowing water to pour inside.
 Airborne debris damaged the exterior.
 Extensive water damage forced the mansion’s closure, yet another economic impact to the devastated area.
 Damage from moisture infiltration has been assessed, and all upholstered furniture, textiles, and other vulnerable items were moved to secure curatorial facilities.
 The THC sees Fulton Mansion as a symbol of Texas’ determination in the face of natural disasters, and in December 2019 the site reopened after a two-year restoration project.